Albenni/Carbon-aware-HPC/src/hpc_sim/README.md

 touching the policy.
 Evaluation still integrates the measured profile, and `average_model_gap` reports the residual difference on every run.

-**It is a benchmark, not an upper bound.** The rule is greedy and per job: every job independently aims at the same clean interval, and the queueing that collectively creates is a cost the rule does not model.
+The rule is greedy and per job: every job independently aims at the same clean interval, and the queueing that collectively creates is a cost the rule does not model.
 Perfect information bounds what _this_ policy can do, not what the offline problem admits — that